 1. Improve Data Accuracy

-Measurable: You can measure the number of errors in the data over time to track progress towards this goal.
+Measurable: You can keep track of progress towards this goal by measuring the number of errors in the data over time.

-Time-based: This goal should be completed within 5 months.
+Time-based: This objective should be accomplished within a span of 5 months.

 2. Analyze Data Better